KDE/kdewin/readme.txt

-kdewin32 is a supplementary library
+kdewin32 is a supplementary library and supplementary tools

 history
 -------
+version 0.3.3
+- add create_hash_table tool

 version 0.3.2
 - add expm1, erf and erfc for msvc